MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/move-on-prem-to-cloud.md

 # required metadata

 title: Move LCS implementation projects from on-premises to the cloud
-description: This article explains how to move your Microsoft Dynamics 365 Finance + Operations (on-premises) environments to the cloud.
+description: This article explains how to move your Microsoft Dynamics 365 finance and operations (on-premises) environments to the cloud.
 author: ttreen
 ms.date: 03/09/2023
 ms.topic: article